Ethan00Si/ethan00si.github.io/index.md

 ## Education Background

-2018 ~ 2022: B.S. in School of Information, Renmin University of China.
+2018 ~ 2022: B.E. in School of Information, Renmin University of China.

 2022 ~ Now (Expected 2025): M.E. in Gaoling School of Artificial Intelligence, Renmin University of China.

 ## Research Interests

 ***Recommender System***
-- He’s currently interested in **causal inference** for recommender systems.
+- He’s currently interested in leveraging user search activities for boosting recommender systems.
 He is also interested in **sequential recommendation** and **causal theory** in machine learning.